CHC43115

 You will be required to complete a range of activities throughout the course depending on the requirements of each unit of competency.
 You will also be provided with the assessment and delivery plan at the commencement of your course which outlines the topics to be covered, duration, resources and due dates.

 You are expected to allocate a minimum of 27 to 33 hours per week to undertake this qualification.
-This includes training, self-paced study, supervised and non-supervised assessment activities, and work placement requirements.
+This includes training, self-paced study, supervised and non-supervised assessment activities.

-If you are an existing worker in the industry, you may with permission use your workplace to conduct practical training and assessment.
-However, if you are a new entrant to this industry, you will be required to attend one of the sites on the scheduled dates.
+If you are an existing worker in the industry, you may with permission use your workplace for your work placement hours and assessment.

 Support Arrangements